-Intangible fixed assets in the Parent Company are recognized at acquisition value less accumulated amortization and any impairment losses.
+Intangible assets in the Parent Company are recognized at cost less accumulated amortization and any impairment losses.
 Goodwill recognized in the Parent Company is acquisition goodwill; the useful life is thus estimated by company management to be no more than 20 years.
 Amortization of goodwill takes place on a straight-line basis over an estimated useful life of 20 years.

-Tangible fixed assets in the Parent Company are recognized at acquisition value less accumulated depreciation and any impairment losses in the same manner as for the Group, but any write-ups are added.
+Tangible assets in the Parent Company are recognized at cost less accumulated depreciation and any impairment losses in the same manner as for the Group, but any write-ups are added.